 1) Be proactive, Not Hyperactive!

 Internships will come to you—Only if your choice of consultants is wise!
-There are consultancies in the market like Vira International who help students realize their American dreams with opportunities in top American properties, but as the famous saying goes ‘Rome was not built in a day’ you must wait for your opportunity and prepare for interviews until your chances comes.
+There are consultancies in the market like Vira International who help students realise their American dreams with opportunities in top American properties, but as the famous saying goes ‘Rome was not built in a day’ you must wait for your opportunity and prepare for interviews until your chances comes.

 2) Eeenglish, Hinglish, English.